mushketyk/mushketyk.github.io/source/_posts/2015-08-30-hot-deployment-with-gradle-and-jetty.markdown

 Press any key to stop the server.
 ```

-Now the web site is available via the following url: http://localhost:8080/open-board
+The web site should be available via the following url: http://localhost:8080/open-board

 If index.html is updated new changes would be reflected if you refresh a page in a browser.
 No server restart is needed.